 - Remove from the oven, cool for 5 minutes, and then transfer to a cooling rack to cool completely.
 For best results, serve the same day and freeze any leftovers.

 Usually I test baking recipes with a couple different gluten-free flours to see how they compare.
-However, for this one I went straight for Cup4Cup since I had done a thorough testing in my white gluten–free bread recipe.
+However, for this one I went straight for Cup4Cup since I had done a thorough testing in my soft gluten-free dinner rolls.

 I do want to point out that Cup4Cup does contain a small amount of milk powder in it, since traditional challah recipes are dairy-free.
 Check out this helpful article on the best gluten-free flour to see how they compare and which allergens they contain.